kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- update registered entry with time of last good update, last update and error, if error, count of updates
+- if criteria name matches description, only show 1. eg 100 mounts for 100 mounts...
 - ability to have a single feed for several chars (non guilded, eg all my toons)
 - get item names, is there an API call or just build list from all the gear on chars... or just link to wowhead (http://blizzard.github.com/api-wow-docs/#item-api)
 - make 30 limit on history a param